ragilmalik/git-cloner/README.md

 1. Succumb to the repetitive stress injury and lose my mind.
 2. Build a tool so over-engineered and beautiful that it solves the problem forever.

-I chose **RagilmalikGitCloner**.
+I made **one**.
 It's not just a script; it's a statement.
 It's a portable, dark-mode, batch-processing beast that carries its own Git engine in its pocket.

 ---